MBaldo83/MichaelBaldock-Blink-iOS-Code-Test/README.md

   * SwiftUIRouteViewBuilder - to return the view, injecting the dependencies required by the view model
 ## Dependencies
 * I have made a simple RepositoriesFactory to manage the dependencies required by the view models.
-* In inject a closure to the view builder that is implemented using the factory to return the dependency required
+* I inject a closure to the view builder that is implemented using the factory to return the dependency required
   * Note: When you add a message in the Messages view, I wanted to implement a mechanism to update the Conversations (root) view.
 So there is a requirement to have a single conversations repository that is shared with messages.